 Max Hurst was part of the support crew on the infamous Top Gear Patagonia special, where the cast and crew had to make a dramatic dash for the Chilean border after being confronted by an angry mob.

-Max, a mechanic for James May’s car in the show, spoke exclusively to the Toyota Blog about his experience in Argentina and shares some never-before-seen photos of the Toyota Hilux vehicles that were used to ferry some of the crew to the Chilean border during their escape.
+Max, a mechanic for James May’s car in the show, spoke exclusively to the Toyota UK Magazine about his experience in Argentina.
+He shared some never-before-seen photos of the Toyota Hilux vehicles that were used to ferry some of the crew to the Chilean border during their escape.

 “I was employed as a mechanic to look after the Lotus Esprit that James May had chosen to drive on the show,” Max explained.

-During the second episode of the two-part special, Jeremy informed viewers that: “We received word that there was some kind of protest about our visit,” as the three presenters prepared to enter Ushaia.
+During the second episode of the two-part Top Gear Patagonia special, Jeremy informed viewers that: “We received word that there was some kind of protest about our visit,” as the three presenters prepared to enter Ushaia.

 As the situation escalated, the decision was made to make the 184-mile journey to the Chilean border in the town of San Sebastián.
 A police escort was employed to ensure the crew’s safety.